Mountain Gorilla Trekking in Africa

 The national park has many more mountain gorillas and the number keeps increasing and others are many more other non-habituated gorilla groups in that huge impenetrable jungle.

-Mgahinga Gorilla National Park the second gorilla park in Uganda found also in the southwestern part of the country is also home several different gorilla families and the notable one and mostly tracked gorilla group is this park is the Nyakagezi Gorilla Group which has so far 9 members with 4 Silverback gorillas, 2 infants, 2 Adult females 1 juvenile.
+Mgahinga Gorilla National Park the second gorilla park in Uganda found also in the southwestern part of the country is also home to several different gorilla families and the notable one and most tracked gorilla group are this park is the Nyakagezi Gorilla Group which has so far 9 members with 4 Silverback gorillas, 2 infants, 2 Adult females 1 juvenile.

 After getting the gorilla permit from the UWA for any park, you will need to be at the national park headquarters before 8 am local time on the date indicated on the permit.
 At the headquarter you will be briefed on the rules and regulations to follow when you with the gorillas in the jungle and then you will be assembled in groups of 8 people and each group will be given a gorilla family to track and later your driver will transfer you to the starting point for gorilla trekking.
 From there you will be accompanied by the ranger guide and an armed guard and enter the jungle for gorilla trekking.
 The time you will take while tracking mountain gorillas is under predictable but always depend on 2 to 8hours and after meeting the gorillas you will be given a maximum of one hour to spend with them and take photos and videos and even learn more about their day to day life.